UCL/RCPSTrainingMaterials/HPCandHTCusingLegion/src/5_policies_and_misc.md

 * Scratch has a 200 GB quota
     + However you can use as much as you want for up to two weeks
     + After two weeks job submission is disabled until you decrease usage to below quota
-* If you need more, apply to the CRAG
+* If you need more, we can make small increases (up to double)
+    + For more apply to the CRAG

 Support Queries